 Sometimes, the staff at Graphic Policy read more comics than we’re able to get reviewed.
-When that happens you’ll see a weekly feature compiling short reviews from the staff of the comics, or graphic novels, we just didn’t get a chance to write a full review for.
+When that happens you’ll see a weekly feature compiling reviews of the comics, or graphic novels, we just didn’t get a chance to write a full one for.

 Well, there you have it, folks.
 The reviews we didn’t quite get a chance to write.
 See you next week!

 Please note that with some of the above comics, Graphic Policy was provided FREE copies for review.
 Where we purchased the comics, you’ll see an asterisk (*).
 If you don’t see that, you can infer the comic was a review copy.
 In cases where we were provided a review copy and we also purchased the comic you’ll see two asterisks (**).